TappNetwork/laravel-multi-mail/README.md

 );
 ```

-In addition to `Closure`, the handler can also be registered with a class name:
+In addition to `Closure`, the handler can also be registered with a class name.
+Before sending mail, the `sendingMail` method of this class will be called.

 ```php
 $mailer->registerSendingMessageHandler('App\Mail\Handler\SendingMessage');
 ```

-Before sending mail messages, the `sendingMail` method of this class will be called.

 Of course you can specify the method name: